-In a skin irritation study similar to OECD TG 404, rabbits (strain unspecified, n=4 and 2 for 3 minute and 1 hour exposure, respectively) were treated with undiluted isovaleric acid (purity not reported) and observed for 8 days.
-The following mean scores were recorded for observations at 24 and 48 hours: 4, 2, 4, 2 for erythema and 2, 2, 2, 2, 2.5 for oedema for 3 minute exposure, and 4, 3 for erythema and 2, 2 for oedema for 1 hour exposure, respectively (maximum score of 4).
+In a skin irritation study similar to OECD TG 404, rabbits (strain unspecified, n = 4 and 2 for 3 minute and 1 hour exposure, respectively) were treated with undiluted isovaleric acid (purity not reported) and observed for 8 days.
+The following mean scores for individual animals were recorded based on observations at 24 and 48 hours: 4, 2, 4, 2 for erythema and 2, 2, 2, 2.5 for oedema for 3 minute exposure, and 4, 3 for erythema and 2, 2 for oedema for 1 hour exposure, respectively (maximum score of 4).
 Full thickness necrosis was observed in all animals after 1 hour exposure and the effects were not reversible within 8 days (REACH n.d.-e).

 In another skin irritation study similar to OECD TG 404, Vienna White rabbits (2 males and 4 females) were treated with 0.5 mL of undiluted isovaleric acid for 4 hours under occlusive conditions.
 Observations were made for 24, 48 hours and 8 days after patch removal.
-The following mean scores were recorded for observations at 24 and 48 hours: 4 for erythema and 1.33 for oedema.
+The following mean scores were recorded based on observations at 24 and 48 hours: 4 for erythema and 1.33 for oedema.
+Individual animal scores were not reported.
 Necrosis was observed in all animals and the effects were not reversible within 8 days (REACH n.d.-e).